Senior specialists Diagnosis-first No junior account handling

 </script>

-Service or Product schema is the second tier of entity recognition.
-Organization schema says "we exist."
-Service/Product schema says "we offer this specific thing."
-For service businesses, every major service page should have its own Service schema block.
-For product businesses (WooCommerce or otherwise), every product page should have Product schema with at minimum a name, description, and image — ideally with offers, brand, and aggregate rating where applicable.
+Organization schema says you exist.
+Service or Product schema says what you do.
+Every major service page should have its own Service block.
+Every product page should have Product with at minimum name, description, image — better with offers, brand, and reviews.

-WooCommerce automatically generates Product schema on product pages.
-Service schema is rarely automatic and almost always needs explicit setup.
+WooCommerce handles Product schema automatically.
+Service schema almost always needs adding by hand.

 In Yoast SEO Premium: Yoast Premium includes a Schema editor inside each page where you can change the page's @type to Service or Product and edit fields.